-coalescence #3 24"x34" acrylic on canvas
+metropolis 38"x34" acrylic painting on panel

 I create paintings because of an obsessive need to give expression to the idea of infinite beauty and the mystery of being.
 This need arises from my experience of the joy and wonder of this world.
 My work has a kinship with the tradition of sacred geometry.
 Process is central to the work.
 It is a kind of alchemy: I combine the elemental, formal aspects of abstraction, which includes experimenting, inventing, exploring and exercising my powers of observation and analysis.